omarsaade/omarsaade/README.md

 ## Welcome!

 Hi, my name is Omar.
 I’m a software developer.
+Currently working at Telepaty Holding.
+My current focus is to progress into a software engineer.

 I am constantly learning and staying up-to-date with the latest developments in the field, and I bring this expertise and drive to every project I work on.
 Whether working independently or as part of a team, I consistently strive to deliver the best possible outcome.

- My current focus is to progress into a software engineer.

 In my spare time, I enjoy doing some freelancing work.
 My goal is to use technology to help clients articulate what’s in their mind to better express themselves.